pkuehnel/TeslaSolarCharger/README.md

 ### Docker-compose

 If you run the simple Docker deployment of TeslaMate, then adding this will do the trick.
 You'll have the frontend available on port 7190 then.
+Note: In this configuration you have to create a directory ./date/SmartTeslaAmpSetter/configs where the config Files are stored, so that e.g. ChargeMode persists a restart/recreation of the Docker container.

 ```yaml
 services: